Patent application: Patent specification

 A patent specification is a document describing the invention for which a patent is sought and setting out the scope of the protection of the patent.
 As such, a specification generally contains a section detailing the background and overview of the invention, a description of the invention and embodiments of the invention and claims, which set out the scope of the protection.
 A specification may include figures to aid the description of the invention, gene sequences and references to biological deposits, or computer code, depending upon the subject matter of the application.
 Most patent offices also require that the application includes an abstract which provides a summary of the invention to aid searching.
 A title must also generally be provided for the application.

 Each patent office has rules relating to the form of the specification, defining such things as paper size, font, layout, section ordering and headings.
 Such requirements vary between offices.

 Since a description cannot generally be modified once it is filed (with narrow exceptions), it is important to have it done correctly the first time.

+The patent application generally contains a description of the invention and at least one claim purporting to define it.
+A patent application may also include drawings to illustrate the invention.
+In general, the drawings must be in black and white and be without colorings.
+Furthermore, an abstract is generally required.